Elena' s AI Blog

 logger.error(f"Summarization pipeline error: {str(e)}")

-# Try with more conservative parameters
+# Fallback: try with conservative parameters

 try: